pacomisval/Gnommo_api/CONTRIBUTING.md

 Include any information that would be relevant to reproducing bugs, use cases for new features, etc.

-Discuss the impact on existing Appapinode installs, Appapinode adapters, and Appapinode scripts (e.g. backwards compatibility)
+Discuss the impact on existing Gnomos_Librery installs, Gnomos_Librery adapters, and Gnomos_Librery scripts (e.g. backwards compatibility)

 If the change does break compatibility, how can it be updated to become backwards compatible, while directing users to the new way of doing things?
 Your commits are associated with your GitHub user: https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/